top of page

 CurrencyCloud

-For clients based in the United Kingdom and rest of the world, payment services for Go Xchange Limited are provided by The Currency Cloud Limited.
+For clients based in the United Kingdom, payment services for Go Xchange Limited are provided by The Currency Cloud Limited.
 Registered in England and Wales No. 06323311.
 Registered Office: Stewardship Building 1st Floor, 12 Steward Street London E1 6FQ.
 The Currency Cloud Limited is authorised by the Financial Conduct Authority under the Electronic Money Regulations 2011 for the issuing of electronic money (FRN: 900199).

 Currencycloud Terms of Use